LaineZ/bcop/README.md

    1. On Ubuntu/Debian you can just run that command ``sudo apt install libaudio-dev libasound2-dev libxcb-shape0-dev libxcb-xfixes0-dev``
 5. ```cargo build --release```
 6. ```cd target/release```
 7. DONE!
-You can run in TUI Mode by instructions above
+You can run in CLI/TUI Mode by instructions above

 ## Notice
 This application **DOES NOT** provide any ways to **DOWNLOAD** music on computer. it's just make easier stream/play music from site and finding cool tracks =)